-Those that plan to use a tablet to draw will first want to know “how do drawing tablet work?”.
+Those that plan to use a tablet to draw will first want to know “how do drawing tablets work?”.
 For starters, drawing tablets and graphic tablets both work in a similar manner regarding connectivity in order to draw lines digitally.

 How do Drawing tablets work?
 Drawing and graphic tablets work by connecting an electronic drawing tablet to another device such as a laptop or desktop computer either wirelessly or through a USB connection.
 It works by using a stylus pen and drawing on the tablet, which will then digitally transfer the lines and strokes onto your main device.